 10.19.
-Decisions relating to placement of filters, height of stack, ejection speeds and meteorological considerations [398] should take into account occupied areas and worst case scenarios, including the worst case committed dose to the representative person, and the reference to suitable guidelines for this, and possible general dose constraints (typically 1/10 of the annual dose limit for members of the public).
+Decisions relating to placement of filters, height of stack and ejection speeds [41] should take into account occupied areas and worst case scenarios, including the worst case committed dose to the representative person (with reference to suitable guidelines), and possible general dose constraints (typically 1/10 of the annual dose limit for members of the public), as well as meteorological considerations.
 Compliance with this dose constraint is the responsibility of the operating organization, and could be part of the authorization for operation.

 10.20.
-Channels, filters and other components should be manufactured from materials that will not be attacked by components of the air stream, nor should they yield unnecessary particle burdens themselves (e.g. they should be manufactured from stainless steel or epoxy coated).
+Channels, filters and other components should be manufactured from materials that will not be attacked by components of the airstream, and they should not yield unnecessary particle burdens themselves (e.g. they should be manufactured from stainless steel or epoxy coated).
 Instructions should be provided to workers on avoiding extensive boiling with strong mineral acids, as well as on good practices to minimize corrosion risks from acid fumes (e.g. by means of gas washers or scrubbers).